SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/select-product-image.md

 Add high quality product images to your proposals to show your customers the products they are interested in.

-Once you've added your products, either manually or by import, you can add images of your products.
+After you have added your products, either manually or by import, you can add images of your products.

 ![You can add an image to every product you add to your price list -screenshot][img1]